 Rosetta Loreta Living Room May 29th, 2017

-Manya Matveev Dining Room September 27th, 2017
+Manya Matveev Dining Room September 15th, 2017

 Retro kitchen and dining nook.
 This small eating nook would work well in a house with midcentury aspirations.
 It's plain and simple but has been well decorated with a set of shelves that also acts as a divider.
 The wall map is a retro classroom touch that can encourage guests to share after‐dinner stories of their world travels.
 Decorating the area with fun travel posters from faraway places can also encourage the exchange of personal travel stories and tips for future adventures.

 Manya Matveev Bedroom September 14th, 2017

 Orlene Lefebvre Living Room September 14th, 2017